 - You can request a Pack and Play or a bed rail for your child.
 We requested a Pack and Play at first since our 2-year-old sleeps in a crib at home, but it took up SO much room that we immediately switched our request to a bed rail, which our room host quickly and graciously accommodated.
-Since the bed our daughter used was actually the couch folded out, it already kind of felt enclosed like a bunk bed or crib, so it worked super well for us (until she slid out and shuffled over to our bed in our sleep sack every morning and said, “I’m awake,” until we woke up…)
+Since the bed our daughter used was actually the couch folded out, it already kind of felt enclosed like a bunk bed or crib, so it worked super well for us (until she slid out and shuffled over to our bed in her sleep sack every morning and said, “I’m awake,” until we woke up…)

 - If you’re the type to sneak alcohol onto a cruise ship, pack your vodka in water bottles in your suitcase, and enjoy with icy cold ginger ale from the pool deck’s drink stations. 🙂

 - If you don’t have to, don’t eat in the restaurant every night.
 It’s a bit of a circus, and you can easily grab pizza or chicken fingers at the pool deck and eat under the stars some nights.